We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Consistent

 Consistency isn’t only about delivering consistent results that satisfy clients, it’s about work ethic as well.
-Adhering to deadlines, following up on emails.
+Adhering to deadlines, and following up on emails.
 Consistency is equally as much about being reliable as it is about design, for building your reputation as a go-to graphic designer.

 This is where being consistent in having effective time management is important.
 If you procrastinate on a job until the deadline is near, you may feel a “burst” of creativity as you go into panic mode, but you may also deliver rushed results.
 And if you hop on a project too fast, you may spend several days tweaking it to perfection, ignoring other job opportunities you could also be taking.